 Can I prevent traveler's diarrhea?

-drinking local water where you are traveling.
-Beverages that are usually safe
+Avoid drinking local water where you are traveling.
+Beverages that are usually safe to drink include:

 - Carbonated bottled water or soda pop.

 Water also can be filtered or treated with iodine to make it safe to drink.